mittwald/cli/README.md

     This flag controls if you want to see the process output or only a summary.
 When using mw non-interactively (e.g. in scripts), you can use this flag to easily get the IDs of created resources for further processing.

+  --ssh-identity-file=<value>  the SSH identity file (private key) to use for public key authentication.

+    The SSH identity file to use for the connection.
+This file will be used to authenticate the connection to the server.

+    You can also set this value by setting the MITTWALD_SSH_IDENTITY_FILE environment variable.

   --ssh-user=<value>  override the SSH user to connect with; if omitted, your own user will be used